 I wish you well on your journey to health and healing!

 P.S.
-Be sure to sign up for my email list and weekly newsletter to get a free book chapter, recipes, Thyroid Diet Starter Guide, information about Rootcology supplements, and notifications about upcoming events and my latest research.
+Be sure to sign up for my weekly newsletter to get a free book chapter, recipes, Thyroid Diet Starter Guide, information about Rootcology supplements, and notifications about upcoming events and my latest research.

 - Beauchamp GA, Hart KW, Lindsell CJ, Lyons MS, Otten EJ, Smith CL, et al. Performance of a multi-disciplinary emergency department observation protocol for acetaminophen overdose.
 Journal of Medical Toxicology.
 2013;3:235-41. doi: 10.1007/s13181-013-0310-2.